 - Sales – sales data can tell you a lot about the future.
 If you aren’t selling the future is bleak.
 If the sales funnel is healthy and growing, you may be on a financial upswing in revenue.
 Track some of these metrics:

 - sales qualified leads

-- 1 Way Synch – Push data out of system automatically to another system so you can share the data across the enterprise, but you don’t have to pay more for more licenses of the software.
+- 1 Way Sync – Push data out of system automatically to another system so you can share the data across the enterprise, but you don’t have to pay more for more licenses of the software.
 This saves money in the long run.

-- 2 Way Synch – Push and pull data in and out of systems automatically.
+- 2 Way Sync – Push and pull data in and out of systems automatically.
 This is when systems “talk to each other”.
 They are smart enough to send data out, let other review and approve it, and push the data back, with no manual work needed.
 This is very efficient and cost effective, and gets costs down to pennies per transaction.

 If you want to learn more about financial score board automation: